-We have audited the accompanying consolidated balance sheets of ZeroFox Holdings, Inc. (f/k/a L&F Acquisition Corp.) (the "Company") as of August 2, 2022 and December 31, 2021, and the related consolidated statements of operations, changes in shareholders' deficit and cash flows for the periods from January 1, 2022 through August 2, 2022 and January 1, 2021 to December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of August 2, 2022 and December 31, 2021, and the results of its operations and its cash flows for the periods from January 1, 2022 through August 2, 2022 and January 1, 2021 to December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of ZeroFox Holdings, Inc. (fk/a L&F Acquisition Corp.) (the "Company") as of August 2, 2022 and December 31, 2021, and the related consolidated statements of operations, changes in shareholders' deficit and cash flows for the periods from January 1, 2022 through August 2, 2022 and January 1, 2021 to December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of August 2, 2022 and December 31, 2021, and the results of its operations and its cash flows for the periods from January 1, 2022 through August 2, 2022 and December 31, 2021, and the results of its operations and its cash flows for the periods from January 1, 2022 through August 2, 2022 and January 1, 2021 to December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.